 The Richard T. Schellhase Essay Prize in Ethics, launched by the U-Imagine!
 Center for Integrative and Entrepreneurial Studies in 2014, invites students to submit an essay on a topic of ethical or moral importance.
-Submissions are judged based on clarity, insight, focus, originality, and quality of analysis.
+Beginning in 2017, the essays will respond to a case study that presents an ethical dilemma.
+Submissions are judged on their clarity, insight, focus, originality, and quality of analysis.

-Competition judging is by Ursinus alumni led by Kelly Sorensen, Class of 1954 Chair of Ethics and Associate Professor in the Philosophy and Religious Studies department.
-The first prize winner is awarded $3000; second prize, $2,000; and third prize, $1,000 through the generosity of Trustee and alumnus Will Abele, Class of 1961.
+The competition is judged by Ursinus alumni.
+The first prize winner is awarded $2000; second prize, $1,000; and third prize, $500 through the generosity of Trustee and alumnus Will Abele, Class of 1961.

 Submissions from 2016

 Ethics in Exhibitions: Considering Indigenous Art, Rachel Bonner

 Moving to a New Paradigm: A Reflection on Ethics, Sara Bajor '15

 A Defense of Stand Your Ground Legislation, Jarrett Field '14